 6. The (R)AN may acknowledge N2 PDU Session Request by sending a N2 PDU Session Release Ack (NAS message, User location Information) Message to the AMF.

-7. The AMF forwards the N2 PDU Session Release Ack (including the NAS message) received from the AN to the SMF via SM Request Ack.
+7. The AMF forwards the N2 PDU Session Release Ack (including the NAS message) received from the AN to the SMF via Nsmf_PDUSession_UpdateSMContext service operation.

 8. The SMF may update N4 session of the UPF(s) that are involved by the PDU session modification by sending N4 Session Modification Request (N4 Session ID) message to the UPF.